WenchaoHanSRI/U_net/README.md

 ### Train
+Currently, the train function can only run by configuring the python environment using the requirement.txt file.
+The docker option is not available for training at the moment.
+This will be updated soon.

 You can directly run the code below as it uses the data samples in '/data/imgs/' and '/data/masks/', which includes 3 samples.
 To train the model, please use the full training dataset and place the images and masks in the above mentioned folders without changing the folder name.

 ```bash